Mayor and councillors

 - Cr Brett Owen is our Mayor and Cr Jeff Springfield is our Deputy Mayor.

-- A by-election for Westerport Ward is being held in July 2021, following the passing of our much-respected councillor Ray Brown.
+- A by-election for Westernport Ward was held in July 2021, following the passing of our much-respected councillor Ray Brown.
 We'd like to extend a warm welcome to our new councillor for Westernport Ward, Cr Kaye Cameron, who was sworn in on 9 August 2021.

 - New ward boundaries came into effect at the Council election in October 2020.
 You can view the map of the new ward boundaries here.

 - Cardinia Shire councillors must abide by the Councillor Code of Conduct

 - Beacon Hills Ward: Cr Brett Owen (Mayor)

 - Bunyip Ward: Cr Graeme Moore

 - Central Ward: Cr Collin Ross